 Maintain your filing system by purging regularly.
 If possible, apply the one in one out rule: when you file your latest phone bill on the top, discard the oldest one at the bottom.

-Procedures are essential to stay on top of your paperwork.
-Free yourself from your paper clutter, once and for all.
-Download your free guide 4 KEY PROCEDURES TO GET YOUR PAPER UNDER CONTROL.
+Processes are essential to stay on top of your paperwork.
+Download your free guide 4 SIMPLE PROCESSES TO TAME YOUR PAPER CLUTTER ONCE AND FOR ALL.
 It includes 2 extremely useful printables: a paper retention decision flow and a document retention guideline.

 Get organised and make room for life!